kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 For example, we could have a service that each instance is responsible for handling specific clients.
 We can use `RingHash` to make sure that specific clients requests are processed by the same instance.
 This should be configured in producer policy.
 Changing this at consumer level can influence correctness of computations in our service.
+We've decided to allow this as consumer can broke things in other ways and they will be affecting only themselves

 ### Merging and applying configurations